pianobooster/PianoBooster/PianoBooster/README.txt

    INSTRUCTIONS
 ===============================================================================================

-   First unzip the PianoBooster.zip file (7Zip is a free program that will unzip this file).
-   There is no installer.
-To start PianoBooster on Windows click on the "pianobooster.exe".
-   To start PianoBooster on Linux click on the "pianobooster" executable, ensure that the executable bit is set.

    Once the Piano Booster application starts up you must first setup the midi input and midi output interface from the Setup menu.
 Next open a midi file ".mid" or a karaoke ".kar" file using File/Open from the Piano Booster menu.
 Now choose the skill level, if you want to